 So, consider recording a video tutorial or write a tutorial about a common project in your industry (depends on what you want to talk about, both video and text are common).
 Often, freelancers admit that they find something new even in projects they have been doing for years when they explain them to an audience.

 Creating a tutorial thus could be a learning experience for you as well.
 Plus, it works well to create an image of you as being a professional confident enough to share his or her knowledge.

 5. Finding your First Client

 In this section, we’ll discuss how you can increase your chances of finding the first client to help beginners.
-Of course, clients should be coming to them, but to get to that, they need to have a good portfolio and solid work process.
+Of course, clients should be coming to them, but to get to that, they need to have a good portfolio and a solid work process.
 If you already have them, feel free to skip this section, but make sure to stick around if you don’t.

 People beginning their way in freelance business should start looking for clients among family, friends, past employers, and other people they know.
 Just telling them about what you’re doing could help because they may think of you next time they need a professional to do what you can.
 Besides, they can be your first referrals.

 Then, compile a list of email addresses or social media profiles of potential clients, recruiters, or businesses (or persons from a business that could have the influence to hire you).
 Create a simple message to send to them but tailor each for the person you’re contacting.

 Here is an example:

 Hi [person name],